Sue writes about dreams, real estate, mental health, human resources, and parenting.

-When a hallway presents itself in our dreams, it is helpful to explore where the hallway is leading, where we perceive obstacles, and where want to go next.
-If we are not sure where we are going as we walk down this hallway, this may reflect our lack of self-awareness and identifies our need to get to know ourselves more.
+When a hallway presents itself in our dreams, it is helpful to explore where the hallway is leading, where we perceive obstacles, and where we want to go next.
+If we are not sure where we are going as we walk down this hallway, this may reflect our lack of self-awareness and identify our need to get to know ourselves more.

 Dreaming of the Floor or the Ceiling

-Dreaming of a Backyard
+Dreaming of a Back Yard

-- Objects from our childhood could be found in the backyard.
+- Objects from our childhood could be found in the back yard.
 This typically relates to our childhood memories and playfulness and how our past and development influence us now.

 © 2017 Sue B.